ColinCepuran/Website/content/post/work1.md

 Most concretely, we expect that seniors who are most attached to their identity as such will be less likely to support Medicare expansion when they are told that a policy that is "for seniors" will be expanded to include younger people.

-This experiment is currently being pre-tested, and should be fielded in the summer of 2020.
+This experiment is currently being pre-tested.

 ## Next steps